Pinsplash/halflife2chaos/README.md

 * Collisions can be weird when **Slow Physics** is on.
 * **Teleporter Bullets** does not apply to vehicle guns while a fix is in the works for a serious issue.

+## Localization
+Only English strings are available.
+Contributions for other languages are welcome.

 ## Acknowledgements for indirect contributions - Thank you!
 * Blixibon
 * tmp64